lanespade/los/README.md

 1. `git clone https://github.com/lanespade/los.git`
 1. `cd los`
 1. `./install.zsh`
-1. Logout and log back in
+1. Logout and log back in and uncheck "Reopen windows when logging back in"